Title IX - Sexual Assault and Victim Advocacy

 directly impacted by the violence.
 NY Educ.
 Law § 6439.

-- The College encourages community members to offer help and assistance to others in need, and pursues a policy of amnesty for those who do so.
+- The university encourages community members to offer help and assistance to others in need, and pursues a policy of amnesty for those who do so.

 Code of Conduct:

-“The written policies adopted by the College governing student behavior, rights, and
+“The written policies adopted by the university governing student behavior, rights,

-responsibilities while such student is matriculated at the College.”
+and responsibilities while such student is matriculated at the university.”
 NY Educ.
-Law

 Complainant: (“Reporting Individual”)